trigram-mrp/fractureiser/docs/2023-06-08-meeting-transcript.md

 Emi: Thank you.
 And there is an action item here that I would like to ask, what method does Modrinth do for verifying integrity of a file that has been uploaded?
 CurseForge, as it stands, uses MD5 hashes.

 Geo: Yeah, so we use, uh, we use a combination of hashes through our API, so, you can use SHA-1, SHA-512.
 For the launcher we're building, we validate every hash for every file that has downloaded.
-We kinda leave that more as an implementation deatil for whoever is kinda implementing our API.
+We kinda leave that more as an implementation detail for whoever is kinda implementing our API.

 It's like recommended in our documentation, everybody does it, will provide it.
 SHA-1 is more over-deprecated, because there is vulnerabilities in SHA-1 integrity.